PuruVJ/summit-talk-spring2022/slides.md

 <!--

 It was a very, very smooth process.
+Unbelievably smooth.
+I was very surprised when the whole process got over in just 2 days!

 -->

 ---
 layout: quote
 ---

+# The Process